 A land commission

 As a result of pressure from both Māori and concerned Pākehā, a commission of enquiry into Hawke’s Bay lands was established by Native Minister Donald McLean in 1873.
 The commission had two Māori and two Pākehā members and was chaired by Supreme Court Judge C. W. Richmond.
 He wrote the main report, rejecting Māori claims of fraudulent dealings by Pākehā settlers in Hawke’s Bay but strongly criticising the actions of the Native Land Court.

 In 1873 McLean oversaw the enactment of a new Native Lands Act, with a number of changes.
 Most importantly, it abolished the ‘10 owner rule’ and replaced it with a new system of a memorial of title, whereby all the owners of a block were entered into the court records.
 Chief Judge Fenton thought that the 1873 Act was intended ‘to do celestial justice, which I always believe to be impossible in this wicked world’.
 2

 However, the new law created a new problem.
 A block with many owners could become difficult to administer, especially as owners’ interests passed to their children and grandchildren over the years.
 This problem has become worse over time and today some blocks of Māori freehold land have many thousands of owners.

 The Native Land Court continued investigating titles on a large scale until about 1900.
-By then it was running out of land to investigate – apart from some regions, such as the Urewera district, which had been set aside under special legislation.
+By then it was running out of land to investigate – apart from regions such as the Urewera which had been set aside under special legislation.